KunalxKushwaha/Face_ML/README.md

 # Liveness Of the Face
-The BAckend ML code for Detecting the liveness of the face.
+The BAckend ML code for Detecting the liveness of the face.<br>